-As contractor, subcontractor or consultant, the nightmare scenario of your client/main contractor entering insolvency might be unavoidable.
+As contractor, subcontractor or consultant, the nightmare scenario of your client/main contractor entering insolvency might be unavoidable and in a post Covid-19 world the risk is likely to be even higher.
 This might happen despite thorough pre-contract checks and risk protection measures.
 It’s important to remember that the type of insolvency will influence the likely outcome: Whilst the purpose of administration is to rescue the business or achieve a better realisation of assets, the purpose of liquidation is to realise assets for creditors.
 This article identifies six things to consider.

 Right to suspend

 There is a statutory right to suspend for non-payment in section 112 of the Construction Act.
 The right arises if the payer has not paid the sums due by the final date for payment.
 To exercise this right you must give notice to the payee of your intention to suspend.
 There is often an express right to suspend on this basis included in the contract.

 As a result of Covid-19 some projects are currently suspended and some construction contracts make express provision for works to be suspended for various reasons including force majeure, instructions and exercise of statutory powers.
 For example, Clause 8.11.1 of the JCT Design & Build 2016 means that if the suspension continues for the period in the Contract Particulars (usually 2 months) then either party can give 7 days’ notice to terminate that contract.

 You should always consider whether termination is the best option in all the circumstances.
 Consider what form of insolvency is being entered into.